aliftype/quran-data/README.md

 If you find any please, please report it.**

-Currently the text is best viewed using [Amiri Quran] font, as it has all the needed symbols are layout rules.
+Currently the text is best viewed using [Amiri Quran] font, as it has all the needed symbols and layout rules.

 [Amiri Quran]: http://www.amirifont.org